gl-inet/docs-astrowarp/docs/faq/index.md

 * Check the [node access and resource access settings](../quick_start/index.md/#access-permission-settings) of the network topology map to confirm that the device is allowed to be accessed.

-* Check he firewall settings of the accessed device to ensure that the device is allowed to be accessed by the router.
+* Check the firewall settings of the accessed device to ensure that the device is allowed to be accessed by the router.

 * Try to restart the AstroWarp network.